AmenehNrz/UT-Data-Science-Assignment/README.md

 Session 4 Assignment: To complete this assignment you have to upload 1 file (.knwf) to your repo.
 Be aware that this is your final assignment and it's a bit challenging.

-Task 1: Read adult.csv file and filter the following columns: "age", "education", "sex", "income".
+Task 1: Read adult.csv file and filter the dataset to include the following columns: "age", "education", "sex", "income".

 Task 2: Create 2 partitions at the ratio of 3:1.